 - linking probabilistic simple climate models, complex Earth system models, and econometric analyses of historical weathering and climate impacts to project future risks associated with climate change and improve estimates of the social cost of carbon.

-We have close collaborations with colleagues at the Rutgers Sea Level Lab, the Princeton Science, Technology & Environmental Policy program, the Harvard Sea Level Dynamics group, and the Berkeley Global Policy Lab.
+We have close collaborations with colleagues at the Princeton Science, Technology & Environmental Policy program, the Berkeley Global Policy Lab, the Earth Observatory of Singapore Sea Level Lab, and the Harvard Sea Level Dynamics group.

 We welcome applications from potential graduate students and postdocs with strong computational skills who want to join our group’s eclectic mix of statisticians, geophysicists, climate modelers, and policy scholars.
+Potential graduate students can apply through a variety of Rutgers programs, including Atmospheric Science, Geological Sciences, Oceanography, Statistics, and Planning and Public Policy, and are encouraged to consider the Coastal Climate Risk & Resilience traineeship.
 Contact Bob Kopp for more information.

 I am a climate scientist, Earth historian, geobiologist, and energy policy wonk.
 My research focuses on understanding uncertainty in past and future climate change, with major emphases on sea-level